muellerberndt/obfuscation-metrics/README.md

 ### What is this project about?

 The goal of this sub-project is to find sensible requirements for advanced control flow and data obfuscations.
 The results of the project will feed back into the MASVS and MSTG.
-Here, we are only concerned with "type 2" transformations as defined above.
-Other types of obfuscations and software protections, such as anti-debugging and anti-tampering, are discussed in the MASVS and MSTG as well, but do not warrant a separate sub-project.

-Here, we are interested only in transformations that:
+Here, we are only concerned with tranformations of control flow and data ("type 2") that:

 - Result in a measurable increase in one or more properties, such as algorithmic complexity added and compression distance to the original binary;